agashe/SigmaPHP-DB/docs/Migrations.md

         <tr>
             <td>localTable</td>
             <td>
-                The table to create key on
+                The table to create the foreign key on
             </td>
         </tr>
         <tr>